-You may have heard of clay pots, plastic containers, or grow bags for growing plants, but have you ever thought about using cardboard?
-You can find cardboard in abundance, and usually for free, so it makes sense to consider it for your gardening.
+You may have heard of clay pots, plastic containers, or grow bags for growing plants – but have you ever thought about using cardboard?
+You can find cardboard in abundance (and often for free), so it makes sense to consider it for your garden.

 So, can you grow plants in a cardboard box?
-Yes, you can grow plants in a cardboard box.
-With this method, you can transplant the box and plants into your garden and let the cardboard decompose underground.
+You can grow plants in a cardboard box – you just need to find one of the right size.
+With this method, you can transplant the box and plants into your garden and let the cardboard decompose.
 You can also compost the cardboard or use it as mulch (ground cover) for weed control.
 You can get free cardboard boxes from restaurants, retailers, or wholesale clubs.

 Can You Grow Plants In A Cardboard Box?

-First of all, cardboard boxes are much lighter than clay, ceramic, or concrete pots, meaning that they are much easier to move around.
-This makes things simple when you want to transplant seedlings from your house to the garden.
+- Cardboard boxes are much lighter than clay, ceramic, or concrete pots.
+This makes them much easier to move around when you transplant seedlings from your house to the garden.

 Of course, you can still use clay or plastic pots if you want – they both have their uses.
 For more information, check out my article on clay versus plastic pots.

 However, there is one caution about growing plants in cardboard boxes.
 When you water your plants, the soil will get wet, and some of this moisture will seep into the cardboard.

 Over time, the cardboard will get soggy and weak, especially at the bottom.
 This can cause the box to collapse under its own weight, spilling your soil everywhere.

 If you try to move a soggy cardboard box with a plant in it, the bottom may drop out and spill your soil, along with your plant.
 To prevent this, avoid moving your boxes right after watering.